JOTPOT-UK/JOTPOT-Sound/README.md

 # JOTPOTSound
 <h2>JavaScript Sound Engine</h2>

-JOTPOT Sound is very simple and easy to use, simply put the JOTPOTSound.js file in to your HTML page & it is ready to go.<br>It supports MP3, Wav & Ogg files.
+JOTPOT Sound is very simple and easy to use.
+Simply add the JOTPOTSound.js file in to your HTML page & it is ready to go.<br>It supports MP3, Wav & Ogg files.
 <hr>
 <h2>Reference</h2>
 <table>